dame-cell/Llama-2-cpu-inference2/README.md

 ## Requirements

 I recommend you use docker for this model, it will make everything easier for you.
-Minimum specs system with 32GB of ram.
+Minimum specs system with 5.37 GB of ram.
 Recommend to use `python 3.10`.

 ## Setup